sparkflows/sparkflows-docs/docs/aws/glue-integration/aws-connection.rst

 AWS Glue Network Connection
 ==================

-Fire Insights can be communicated to AWS Glue in below ways.
+Fire Insights can be communicated to AWS Glue with Network connection.

 Below are the steps for AWS Glue Network Connection: